-A path could be paved for millions of Israeli and Palestinian wonder women and wonder men to nurture the natural affinity that exists between the two peoples to foster love.
+A path could be paved for millions of Israelis and Palestinians to nurture the natural affinity that exists between the two peoples

 ‘Wonder Woman’ actress Gal Gadot’s 2014 Facebook posting of her and her daughter lighting Shabbat candles, along with a message of support for Israel’s 2014 operation against Hamas, was intensely condemned. (photo credit: FACEBOOK)